highchair/artinruins-com/_property/mowry-nicholson-house.md

 [^1]: Report written by Judith Barlow for the Gowdey Research Database at the Providence Preservation Society.
 Captured May 29 from https://gowdey.ppsri.org/gowdey/Brownell%20Street/57%20Brownell%20Street%20-%20MOWRY-NICHOLSON%20HOUSE.pdf

 It was a single-family home until the 1920s when it was sold and converted to a boarding house owned by J. T. McCabe.
 It remained a boarding house until 1997.
 A fire at the time put the future of the house in danger as the owner wanted to demolish it for a parking lot.
 Pressure from neighborhood groups and the Providence Preservation Society ultimately saved the building which led to a sale in 2002 for $175,000.
-An extensive renovation took place and the house was a bed and breakfast run by the same folks as the Christopher Dodge House until 2010 or 2019.
+An extensive renovation took place and the house was a bed and breakfast run by the same folks as the Christopher Dodge House until 2010.

+The renovation won an award from the Providence Preservation Society for “Commercial Rehab/Restoration” in 2003 in conjunction with a renovation of the Christopher Dodge House at 11 West Park Street (one block away).
+The collaboration of building owners and developers Kenneth Parker, Frank Hopton, and Michael Integlia, Jr. with architect Joseph Cornwall spearheaded the project.

 ### Current Events

-We are not sure what the current state of the house is except to say that it is still standing.
-It was sold in 2010 for $875,000 according to tax records but then in 2019 it sold again for $309,000 — a substantial decrease.
-We know it is no longer a bed and breakfast but are unsure of how it is being used.
+The Mowry-Nicholson House is no longer a bed and breakfast but was purchased by the Amos House in 2010.
+It is one of their “sober houses” used for a 90-day addition recovery program.

 ### History